Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - AND, ADD, and SUB are incredibly similar.
 One subroutine can be used for all three.
 - ASR and LSL are incredibly similar.
 Refactor them to reuse code.
 - Check whether NOT and JSR are similar or not.
+- Review MOVE and MOVEM to ensure I didn't make mistakes.
+- Fix the rest of the indentations